Skreamzz/Ishwikiclone/Compatable-Programs-and-Apps.md

 > **# ISH COMPATABLE PROGRAMS AND APPS**

 After setting up your package manager, you might be looking for programs that are compatable with iSH.
-This list may help be a helpful start. disclaimer; some of these programs install but installation or execution may cause issues, some have issues but will work partially (check STATUS).
+This list may be a helpful start. disclaimer; some of these programs download but installation or execution may cause issues, some have issues but will work partially (check STATUS).

 ***